 A real highlight for me was the rainforest on St. Kitts.
 Near an old sugar factory, which also produced Rum, there is a national park where you can go hiking yourself.
 But there are many groups with guides on the way and there is a ziplining route.
 But those who dare to use GPS can explore the rainforest at their own speed.
 Whereby I would recommend a guide to everyone who is interested in the vegetation.
-Again it turned out that nobody but us took the bus to the National Park and all were part of a tour.
+Again it turned out that “nobody” but we took the bus to the National Park and all were part of a tour.

-Antigua and Barbuda ares like St. Kitts and Nevis full of beautiful places with great forests and beautiful beaches.
+Antigua and Barbuda areas like St. Kitts and Nevis full of beautiful places with great forests and beautiful beaches.
 But don’t be blinded by the pictures.
 The islands are very commercial and are rather “made” for the cliché tourist.
-Off the tourist paths the garbage problem of the islands becomes visible and actually every tourist and traveller should actively try to do something about it.
+Off the tourist paths, the garbage problem of the islands becomes visible and actually, every tourist and traveler should actively try to do something about it.
 Backpacking is possible on the islands, even if the information is rather sparse and there are almost no backpackers on the islands.
 But to be honest, do you really want to spend a day on a plane to fly from Europe to the Caribbean just to explore beaches that are quite similar to some even in Europe?
-Neither the expensive flight nor the environmental damage associated with it are worthwhile for these islands and if I had not been there because of the conference, I would never fly from Europe to the Caribbean for 2 weeks.
-If I were in the vicinity anyway – for example as part of touring America – then it would be different, so I recommend the Caribbean as part of a longer trip or to travellers who want to stay there for a really long time.
+Neither the expensive flight nor the environmental damage associated with it is worthwhile for these islands and if I had not been there because of the conference, I would never fly from Europe to the Caribbean for 2 weeks.
+If I were in the vicinity anyway – for example as part of touring America – then it would be different, so I recommend the Caribbean as part of a longer trip or to travelers who want to stay there for a really long time.